Quick and Easy Gluten Free Oatmeal Lace Cookies

 A stack of four gluten free oatmeal lace cookies.

-I am in love with the crisp sweetness of these oatmeal lace cookies.
-This is an easy, beginner-level cookie recipe that is sure to please every cookie fanatic.
+I am in love with the crisp, sweet flavor of these oatmeal lace cookies.
+This is an easy, beginner-level cookie recipe that is sure to please any oatmeal cookie fan.
 Oatmeal lace cookies are special because of their unique texture and delicate appearance.
 Classic lace cookies do not include ground cinnamon, but I add it to my cookie recipe because it pairs so well with the buttery flavor.

-You can dress up this cookie with a chocolate drizzle or enjoy them plain.
+You can dress up this cookie with a chocolate drizzle or enjoy the cookies plain.
 They are delicious either way!!
-If you love baking cookies, be sure to check out all of my delicious gluten free cookie recipes.
-If you love a more traditional cookie, these Gluten Free Oatmeal Raisin Cookies get rave reviews.
+If you love baking cookies, be sure to check out all of my delicious gluten-free cookie recipes.
+If you love a more traditional cookie, these Gluten-Free Oatmeal Raisin Cookies get rave reviews.

 For the full list of ingredients and amounts, please go to the recipe card below.

-• Gluten Free Quick Oats – As I mentioned above, it’s critical to use gluten free oats grown under the purity protocol.
+• Gluten-Free Quick Oats – As I mentioned below, it’s important to use gluten-free oats grown under the purity protocol.
 I used Bob’s Red Mill Gluten Free Quick Oats in this recipe.

-• Xanthan Gum – If your flour blend doesn’t contain a binder, add 1/2 teaspoon of xanthan gum to the dry ingredients.
+• Binder – If your flour blend doesn’t contain a binder, add 1/2 teaspoon of xanthan gum to the dry ingredients.
+This helps to hold your cookies together.
+Read Why Binders Matter in Gluten Free Baking to learn more.

 Photos of two mixing bowls.
 One with the dry ingredients and one with the wet ingredients.